Resources for Academic Mentors

 Study Skills Consultants' Resources Binder- This white binder has a number of handouts and information that one may find useful.

-Previous Academic Mentors-If at all possible, talk to the consultants that were from previous years.
-They have a wealth of knowledge; after all, they just did what you are about to do for an entire year.
+Previous Academic Mentors-If at all possible, talk to the Mentors from previous semesters.
+They have a wealth of knowledge; after all, they just did what you are about to do.

 Other Tutors-Other tutors can give you strategies that they use for students in a specific area that may be modified to study skills in general.